Kelly Shoppach: Cleveland Indians

 On January 27, 2006, Shoppach was traded from the Red Sox to the Cleveland Indians, along with third base prospect Andy Marte, pitcher Guillermo Mota, a player to be named later, and cash considerations.
 The Indians in turn sent outfielder Coco Crisp, catcher Josh Bard, and pitcher David Riske to the Red Sox.
 The Indians received minor league pitcher Randy Newsom from the Red Sox to complete the trade.

-He did better in 2006 after the trade.
-He went 27 for 110.
-On June 26, 2007, Shoppach hit a pinch-hit 3-run walk off home run to defeat the Oakland Athletics 8–5.
+Shoppach became the personal catcher for Paul Byrd during his time in Cleveland.
+He split the 2006 season between Cleveland and the Triple-A Buffalo Bisons.
+In 41 games with the Indians, he batted .245 with three home runs and 16 RBI.
+With Buffalo, he hit .289 with four home runs and 9 RBI in 21 games.

+Shoppach began the 2007 season by playing well, batting over .400 in both May and June.
+He finished the first half with a .330 batting average.
+On June 26, Shoppach hit a pinch-hit three-run walk-off home run to defeat the Oakland Athletics 8–5.
+In 59 games, he hit .261 with seven home runs and 30 RBI.
+In the postseason, Shoppach started alongside Byrd in Game 4 of the 2007 American League Division Series, finishing the game 2-for-3 with two doubles, a run scored and HBP in Cleveland's 6–4 series-winning victory.
+He again caught for Byrd in Game 4 of the 2007 American League Championship Series, and finished the game 1-for-3 in a 7–3 win over the Boston Red Sox.

-On July 30, 2008, Shoppach became the second American League player in history, and eighth player overall in Major League Baseball, to record five extra-base hits in a game.
+During the 2008 season, Shoppach saw more playing time due to injuries to Víctor Martínez.
+On July 30, he became the second American League player in history, and ninth player overall in Major League Baseball, to record five extra-base hits in a game.
 He had three doubles and two home runs (including a game-tying HR in the ninth inning) against the Detroit Tigers.
 He came to bat twice in extra innings with a chance to get a sixth extra-base hit, but he was intentionally walked in the 10th and struck out in the 12th inning.
 The Indians lost, 14–12, in 13 innings.
+Shoppach finished the season batting .261 with 21 home runs and 55 RBI in 112 games.
+He set career highs in nearly every offensive category during the season.

-On April 16, 2009, Shoppach drove in the first-ever run at the new Yankee Stadium, his fourth-inning double driving in Ben Francisco.
+On April 16, 2009, Shoppach drove in the first-ever run at the new Yankee Stadium, hitting a fourth-inning double to drive in Ben Francisco.
+In 89 games, he hit .214 with 12 home runs and 40 RBI while leading the American League in HBP (18).

 Tampa Bay Rays

 On December 1, 2009, Shoppach was traded from the Cleveland Indians to the Tampa Bay Rays for pitcher Mitch Talbot.

-On July 26, 2010, Shoppach caught a no hitter thrown by Matt Garza of the Tampa Bay Rays.

-In the 2011 offseason the Rays signed former Red Sox teammates Manny Ramirez and Johnny Damon.

-On September 30, 2011, Shoppach, in the first game of the 2011 American League Division Series against the Texas Rangers, hit two home runs, accounting for 5 RBIs.